History of Amsterdam Central Station

 Amsterdam Central Station building

 The station had been built using 8067 wooden piles, forming three artificial small islands on the IJ lake – they are called today together Station Island (Stationseiland).
 The station’s roof was constructed from the cast iron, made in Derby, England by Handyside&Co.
 The station building is richly decorated on its façade as well as inside by a painter of Austrian origin George Sturm.

 Queen’s Waiting Room

 In the Eastern part of station there is a special pavilion enclosing Koninklijke Wachtkamer / Queen’s Waiting Room, with a place for Queen’s carriage (today for a car) one of the five such rooms built at the time on Dutch train stations.
 While it is not possible to visit it, you may admire its magnificently ornamented gate (Platform 2b).

 To the bewilderment of the visitor, for the last three decennia Amsterdam Central Station is steadily under construction.
-Today’s building works are related to the creation of the new metro line.
+Today's building works are related to the creation of the new metro line.
 In addition, the setting up of the rails for High Speed trains will also imply changes.
-It is expected that in 2015 the present-day construction will be completed.